Thermal Energy Lab for NGSS MS-PS3-3

 1. Follow clear step-by-step instructions to perform the lab.
 Students will measure the temperature change of hot and cold water in different containers over time.
 They’ll record their data in a provided data table.

 2. Complete a drawing assignment (related to the experiment) between temperature readings.
-(This keeps them on task!)
+(This keeps them on task between readings!)

 3. Graph their data – one for each container type – with a line for hot water and a line for cold water.